-- 1. General Principles Permits - 1.1 The Gambling Act 2005 introduces a range of permits which are granted by Licensing Authorities.
+- 1.1 The Gambling Act 2005 introduces a range of permits which are granted by Authorities.
 Permits as opposed to Premises Licences are required when premises provide a gambling facility but either the stakes and prizes are very low or gambling is not the main function of the premises.
-The permits regulate gambling and the use of gaming machines in a specific premises. - 1.2 This Licensing Authority has adopted a Statement of Principles which is found at Part E of this Statement in relation to applications for certain Permits - 2.
-Unlicensed Family Entertainment Centre Gaming Machine Permits (Schedule 10) - 2.1 These permits relate to unlicensed Family Entertainment Centres (FECs) that can only offer category D gaming machines.
-Any number of such gaming machines can be offered under the permit (subject to fire regulations and health and safety regulations).
-If the Application for a permit is made by an individual that person must be over 18 years of age. - The Chief Officer of Police will be consulted in relation to such applications.
-Any permit issued will last for 10 years unless it lapses or is surrendered or forfeited. - 2.2 Where premises do not hold a Premise Licence but wishes to provide gaming machines, application may be made to the Licensing Authority for a permit.
-It should be noted that the applicant must show that the premises will be wholly or mainly used for making gaming machines available for use. - 2.3 An application for a permit may be granted only if the Licensing Authority is satisfied that the premises will be used as an unlicensed FEC, and if the chief officer of police has been consulted on the application.
-Relevant considerations to take into account would be the applicant's suitability, such as any convictions that they may have that would make them unsuitable to operate a FEC; and the suitability of the premises in relation to their location and issues about disorder. - 2.4 In making its decision on an application for this permit the Licensing Authority may have regard to the licensing objectives.
-It must have regard to any Gambling Commission Guidance. - 2.5 This Licensing Authority will expect the applicant to show that there are policies and procedures in place to protect children from harm.
-Harm in this context is not limited to harm from gambling but includes wider child protection considerations. - 2.6 It should be noted that a licensing authority cannot attach conditions to this type of permit. - 2.7 With regard to renewals of these permits, a Licensing Authority may refuse an application for renewal of a permit only on the grounds that an authorised local authority officer has been refused access to the premises without reasonable excuse, or that renewal would not be reasonably consistent with the pursuit of the licensing objectives.
+The permits regulate gambling and the use of gaming machines in a specific premises. - 1.2 This Authority has adopted a Statement of Principles which is found at Part E of this Statement in relation to applications for certain Family Entertainment Centre Gaming Machine Permits and Prize Gaming Permits.
+Applicants for those types of Permit should refer to Part E of this Statement of Licensing Policy.

+2 Unlicensed Family Entertainment Centre Gaming Machine Permits (Schedule 10 of the Gambling Act 2005)

+2.1 These Permits relate to unlicensed Family Entertainment Centres (uFECs) which can only offer category D gaming machines.
+Any number of such gaming machines can be offered under the Permit (subject to fire regulations and health and safety regulations).
+If the Application for a Permit is made by an individual that person must be over 18 years of age.

+- 2.2 The Chief Officer of Police will be consulted in relation to such applications.
+Any Permit issued will last for 10 years unless it lapses or is surrendered or forfeited. - 2.3 Where premises do not have the benefit of a Premise Licence and the occupier wishes to provide gaming machines from that premises, an application may be made to the Authority for a Family Entertainment Centre Gaming Machine Permit.
+It should be noted that the applicant must show that the premises will be wholly or mainly used for making gaming machines available for use. - 2.4 An application for a Family Entertainment Gaming Machine Permit may be granted only if the Authority is satisfied that the premises will be used as an uFEC, and if the chief officer of police has been consulted on the application.
+Relevant considerations to take into account would be the applicant's suitability, such as any previous convictions that they may have that would make them unsuitable to operate a uFEC; and the suitability of the premises in relation to their location and issues about disorder. - 2.5 In making its decision on an application for a Family Entertainment Centre Gaming Machine Permit, the Authority need not, but may, have regard to the licensing objectives.
+It shall have regard to any Gambling Commission's Guidance to Licensing Authorities. - 2.6 The Authority will expect the applicant to show that there are policies and procedures in place to protect children from harm.
+Harm in this context is not limited to harm from gambling but includes wider child protection considerations including child abuse and sexual exploitation. - 2.7 It should be noted that the Authority cannot attach conditions to this type of permit. - 2.8 With regard to renewals of these Permits, the Authority may refuse an application for renewal only on the grounds that an authorised local authority officer has been refused access to the premises without reasonable excuse, or that renewal would not be reasonably consistent with the pursuit of the licensing objectives.